fixrb/brutal/README.md

 > A _code-first_ approach to automate the writing of unit tests.

-## Why
+## Intro

 [![I Hate Tests](https://github.com/fixrb/brutal/raw/master/img/rubyhack-2019-ruby3-what-s-missing-by-yukihiro-matsumoto.jpg)](https://www.youtube.com/embed/cmOt9HhszCI?start=1732&end=1736 "I don't like tests.
 It's not DRY.")

 > I don't like tests.
 It's not DRY.<br/>
 > -- [Matz](https://github.com/matz)

-## Purpose
+## Overview

-Let __Brutal__ shape for you the actual behavior of your code against as many combinations of challenges as needed.
+Let __Brutal__ shape for you in no time the actual behavior of your code through as many combinations of contexts as needed.

-Without giving the power to test everything, it makes it easy to generate in no time a set of tests for all relevant contexts.

-By delegating to __Brutal__ this repetitive (and redundant) job of writing tests, you'll be able to focus on your core business: writing code.
+By delegating to __Brutal__ the repetitive (and redundant) task of writing tests, you'll be able to focus on your core business: the code itself.

 ## Warning

-__Brutal__ does not prevent from bugs.
+__Brutal__ development process does not prevent from bugs.

-As a picture of the behavior of the code, generated tests would be wrong if the code is wrong.
+As a _picture of the behavior of the code_, a generated test suite is wrong as long as the code is wrong, regardless of whether all true expectations.

-This is why it is important to carefully read a generated test suite, to ensure that it describes the behavior of the code as it is expected to behave.
+However, this document becomes relevant when it shows that the code behaves as it is supposed to.
+It is therefore important to read it well.

-This is the cost to enter the _Brutal-Driven Development_ with confidence.
+This is the price for _Brutal-Driven Development_.

 ## Installation